-She has also developed a focus on the role of informal design practice in shaping today’s cities.
-Her most recent research is on the Juxtopolis© Pedagogy: which is a studio based research/design methodology that addresses the city as a series of layers and design as a process of navigation amongst, as opposed to imposition upon, those layers - using Cairo as a case study for that methodology.
-The Juxtopolis© Pedagogy's resultant work has been presented and exhibited worldwide, including at Columbia University's GSAPP; the Young Architects International program in Antalya (YAIA); the International Union of Architect's World Congress in Durban, South Africa; and most recently at the 2016 Venice Biennale.
-It is also an integral part of AUC's Cairo in the Curriculum program.
-She is co-author of the book "Learning from Cairo" and her Juxtopolis Pedagogy was recently featured in Columbia University's book series on Architecture and the City "The Arab City: Architecture and Representation" edited by Amale Andraos and Nora Akawi.
+Her other field of research looks at another form of marginalization through the study of informal settlement, and in 2015 she published the Juxtopolis© Pedagogy, a studio-based research/design methodology.
+The Juxtopolis© Pedagogy's resultant work has been presented and exhibited worldwide, including at Columbia University's GSAPP; Durban, South Africa; and most recently at the 2016 Venice Biennale.
+It is also an integral part of her studio teaching at AUC.
+She is co-author of the book "Learning from Cairo" and her Juxtopolis Pedagogy was featured in Columbia University's book series on Architecture and the City "The Arab City: Architecture and Representation" by Amale Andraos and Nora Akawi.

 - Mostafa, M., Stryker B., and Nagati O, Learning from Cairo: Global Perspectives and Future Visions, Cairo, Egypt, Ford Foundation, (2013)